-This setting is also configurable via USB or Ethernet connection using the CLI.
+This setting can also be configured via USB or Ethernet connection using the CLI.

 NOTE: Configuring this setting with the SP2 Console in a mutually provisioned system overrides this setting on the station.
 See the SP2 Configuration Guide, Pub.
 42004-784 (see the Reference Documentation section).